 The library collection

-The online library catalogue provides access to the most substantial and up-to-date collection of international and Australian research on family wellbeing in Australia.
+The online library catalogue provides access to the Institute's collection of international and Australian research on family wellbeing in Australia.

-The collection features a large amount of 'grey literature' such as hard to find reports as well as books, journal articles, conference papers and presentations, book chapters, DVDs and kits.
+The collection features a large amount of 'grey literature' reports as well as books, journal articles, conference papers and book chapters.

 The core collection covers a broad range of areas including: child abuse prevention; child development and psychology; family law, economics, demographics; family violence and sexual assault; and parenting.